 Authorizes the legislature to expend funding from the Legal Operations Reserve Fund to legally defend the constitutionality of state laws; designates unexpended funds as a work project appropriation.
 Executive does not include.
 House includes new language.
-Senate and Conference do not include.
+Senate does not include.